Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser: Introduction and overview

 \section{Introduction and overview}

-During the last decade, starting with the seminal papers \cite{Anshel, Ko}, attempts have been made to construct and analyze public key schemes based on noncommutative groups and combinatorial (or computational) group theory.
-The obvious motivation is that such systems may provide longer term security, and may (unlike the main present day public key schemes) be resistant to attacks by quantum computers.
-Moreover, these connections between combinatorial group theory and cryptography lead to mathematical questions not asked before, and consequently to new mathematical discoveries.
+Starting with the seminal papers \cite{Anshel, Ko}, several attempts have been made to construct and analyze public key schemes based on noncommutative groups and combinatorial, or computational, group theory.
+One motivation is that such systems may provide longer term security than existing schemes.
+Another motivation, at present theoretical, is that unlike the main present day public key schemes, these new schemes may be resistant to attacks by quantum computers.
+Already in the short run, these connections between combinatorial group theory and cryptography lead to mathematical questions not asked before, and consequently to new mathematical and algorithmic results.

-In this paper, we study a scheme falling in the above category, whose cryptanalysis leads to an algorithm with interest beyond the studied scheme.
+In this paper, we study a scheme falling in the above category, whose cryptanalysis leads to an algorithm with potential applicability beyond the studied scheme.

 The \emph{Algebraic Eraser} key agreement scheme was introduced by Anshel, Anshel, Goldfeld, and Lemieux in the workshop \emph{Algebraic Methods in Cryptography} held in Dortmund, Germany, on March 2004, and in the special session on \emph{Algebraic Cryptography}, at the Joint International Meeting of the AMS, DMV, and \"OMG, held in Mainz, Germany, on June 2005.
 It was subsequently published as \cite{Eraser}.